Place, Race, and Story

 Including unpublished essays as well as established works by the author, Place, Race, and Story provides a new outline for a progressive preservation movement – the revitalized movement for social progress.

 "Ned Kaufman has been at the vanguard of historic preservation thought and activism for two decades.
 He has challenged preservationists to go beyond a traditional focus on beautiful buildings and become a part of a larger movement for social justice.
-Place, Race, and Story shows us the way by offering frameworks and case studies that both critique and provide inspiring examples of what a progressive preservation movement looks like." — Max Page, Professor of Architecture and History at the University of Massachusetts and author of The City's End: Two Centuries of Fantasies, Fears, and Premonitions of New York's Destruction
+Place, Race, and Story shows us the way by offering frameworks and case studies that both critique and provide inspiring examples of what a progressive preservation movement looks like." — Max Page, University of Massachusetts, and author of The City's End: Two Centuries of Fantasies, Fears, and Premonitions of New York's Destruction

 "Caught up in the day-to-day struggle to keep America’s heritage intact and alive, preservationists don’t often think about our movement’s origins, milestones and philosophical underpinnings.
 That’s a mistake.
 Ned Kaufman’s thoughtful and enormously useful book reminds us of the importance of knowing how we got here – and how the journey changed us." — Richard Moe, President, National Trust for Historic Preservation